Reviews You Can Rely On

 Bearings are used on the inner and outer portions of the axle, which we felt was a design feature that should give these pedals a very long, trouble-free life.
 More commonly on other pedals, such as the Spank Spike, we saw a bushing for the outer end of the spindle that is more susceptible to wear.
 Loose 3/32 inch ball bearings roll in cup-and-cone bearings contained within a lock-bolt sleeve.
 Servicing these pedals will involve a little more handiwork than simply greasing the axle like we did with the Spank Spike and Bonmixc 9/16" But we don't think you even need to worry about that, as these are true set-and-forget pedals.
 Installation onto the cranks is with a 15 mm pedal wrench and as mentioned above, a T15 torx wrench is needed to add and remove traction pins.

-shimano saint mx80 mountain bike flat pedal review - we bent the thin, full width chromoly axle on the bonmixc pedal...
+shimano saint mx80 - we bent the thin, full width chromoly axle on the bonmixc pedal...

 We bent the thin, full width chromoly axle on the Bonmixc pedal during our test when we landed a small drop.
 Compare the design to the much more robust Shimano Saint that has a reputation of durability.